groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/licensing-and-configuration/implement-groupdocs-annotation-java-user-roles/_index.md

 ### License Acquisition

-Obtain a **free trial** or request a **temporary license** to explore GroupDocs.Annotation for Java's capabilities fully.
-For long-term use, consider purchasing a license through their official site.

-Once your environment is set up and dependencies installed, let's implement user roles in annotations!

-## Implementation Guide
+Here's something many developers miss: you can actually start with a **free trial** to test everything out.
+Once you're ready for production, grab a **temporary license** for development or go ahead and purchase the full license.

+Pro tip: The trial version gives you full functionality, so you can build and test your entire annotation system before committing to a purchase.

-### Adding User Roles to Replies
+## Core Implementation: Adding User Roles to Annotations

-Assign specific roles to users when they make comments or replies within an annotation context.
-This feature is crucial for managing permissions and visibility across different user groups.
+Now for the fun part – let's build a role-based annotation system that actually works in the real world.

-#### Step 1: Create Replies with User Roles
+### Step 1: Creating Replies with User Roles

-Set up your `Reply` objects, each associated with a particular user role:
+This is where the magic happens.
+Each reply in your annotation system can be tied to a specific user with defined roles:

 ```java
 import com.groupdocs.annotation.models.Reply;